Machigatta/return-null/README.md

 # return-null
 #### Starting Projects we won't finish
-> About Depression in Development
+> About Depression in Development and how to handle your projects correctly
 ---
 - [Chapter 1](/chapter_1/)
     + [Prologue](/chapter_1/Prologue.md)